Kathryn studies and writes about health, nutrition, and food safety.

 They're older than two weeks

-How can you properly store mushrooms so that their shelf life can be optimized?
+How can you properly store mushrooms to optimize their shelf life?
 Here are a few storage tips to help you get the most out of your fungi before they spoil.

 - Let them breathe.
-Store mushrooms in a way that allows them some air without drying out too much.
-Keeping them in a paper bag with the top loosely rolled up inside the refrigerator is one common way.
+Store mushrooms in a way that allows them some air without drying them out too much.
+Keeping them in a paper bag with the top loosely rolled up inside the refrigerator is a popular storage method.

-- Plastic bags and paper towels.
-Another way to keep mushrooms relatively fresh is to store them in plastic bags lined with paper towels to capture the moisture.
+- Use plastic bags and paper towels.
+Another way to keep mushrooms relatively fresh is to store them in plastic bags lined with paper towels to help capture moisture.
 Make sure you change the towels regularly if you don't plan to use your mushrooms right away.
-It's a good idea to experiment with including them in a variety of dishes so that you use them up in your meals before they go bad!
+It's a good idea to experiment with including them in a variety of dishes so that you use them up before they go bad!

 - Keep them in their sealed wrap.
 One of the most effective storage techniques is to simply keep them in the sealed containers/bags that they come in.
 If they are packaged in a cardboard tub wrapped with plastic, there's no need to transfer them to an alternate container when you bring them home.
-Make sure you don't open the container or tamper with them until you're ready to use them.
+Make sure you don't open or tamper with them until you're ready to use them.

-- Freezing.
-If you want to freeze up some mushrooms for use later on, this is possible.
-However because mushrooms retain so much water, it's much more difficult to freeze them when raw.
-If you're going to do so, make sure you freeze them on parchment paper and then quickly transfer to an air-tight bag with as much air as possible pressed out.
-The best way is to first cook—either blanch, saute, or steam—the mushrooms and then pack them into airtight containers or freezer bags, whichever has less air.
+- Freeze them.
+It is possible to freeze mushrooms for later use.
+Because mushrooms retain so much water, however, it's much more difficult to freeze them when raw.
+If you're going to do so, make sure you freeze them on parchment paper and then quickly transfer them to an air-tight bag with as much of the air pressed out as possible.
+The best way to freeze them is to cook them first, then pack them into airtight containers or freezer bags (use whichever holds less air when sealed).

 Remember, being afraid that your mushrooms are going to go bad isn't a good reason not to eat them.
 Use some common sense, look out for the obvious signs, and enjoy the texture and nutrition that these flavorful fungi can add to your recipes!